clauddy2/entra-directory-foundation/README.md

 SEC-Department-HR
 SEC-Department-Contractors

-I used Security as the group type and Assigned membership.
+I configured them as Security groups with Assigned membership and added the appropriate users to each group.

+Using department groups demonstrated how access can be managed centrally rather than assigning permissions separately to every employee.

-4. Created a Role-Based Group
+**Created a Role-Based Helpdesk Group**

-I created SEC-Role-Helpdesk to practice managing access based on job responsibilities instead of department.
+I created the SEC-Role-Helpdesk security group to practice managing access according to job responsibilities rather than department.

-This helped me understand how a user can belong to a department group while also belonging to another group based on the work they perform.
+This demonstrated how a user can belong to a department group while also being assigned to a separate role-based group based on the work they perform.

-5. Managed Contractor Access

-I separated contractors from regular employees using SEC-Department-Contractors.
-This allows contractor access to be managed and reviewed separately, especially when a contract ends.

-6. Verified My Work
+For example:

+User → Department Group → Role-Based Group → Access

+This introduced me to practical concepts associated with Role-Based Access Control (RBAC) and least-privilege access.

+**Separated Contractor Access**

+I placed contractors into a dedicated SEC-Department-Contractors security group rather than treating them as regular employees.

+Separating contractors makes their access easier to identify, review, and remove when their contracts expire.
+This helped me understand the importance of identity lifecycle management, especially for temporary and non-employee identities.

+**Verified Group Membership and User Properties**

+After creating the users and groups, I reviewed the configuration to confirm that users had the correct:

+Department
+Job title
+Manager
+Usage location
+Security group membership

+I also verified that department and role-based memberships aligned with the original Northwind user design.

+**Reviewed Entra ID Audit Logs**

-After completing the configuration, I reviewed the Microsoft Entra audit logs to verify user creation, group creation, and membership changes.
+I reviewed the Microsoft Entra ID audit logs after completing the configuration.

+The audit logs allowed me to verify administrative activities such as user creation, group creation, and group membership changes.

+This demonstrated how audit logging provides visibility and accountability for identity-related activities within an organization.

+## Microsoft Entra ID Directory Foundation - Screenshots

-I also captured screenshots of my users, groups, group memberships, user properties, and audit logs as evidence of the work completed.
+I captured screenshots throughout the project to provide evidence of the configuration and work completed.

-What I Learned

-This lab gave me hands-on experience with Microsoft Entra ID user provisioning, bulk user creation, security groups, RBAC concepts, identity lifecycle management, least privilege, and audit logging.

-Most importantly, I learned why managing access through groups instead of individual users makes IAM easier to manage, audit, and scale.

-## Microsoft Entra ID Lab Screenshots

-The screenshots below demonstrate the Microsoft Entra ID tasks completed during this lab.

 ### Users List
 ![Users List](https://github.com/clauddy2/entra-directory-foundation/blob/7a53e887f8b12acef3ea6bcad3843435363856aa/screenshots/users%20list-screenshot.PNG)